markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 #### BDD on technical teams side
 For technical teams, BDD tells teams how to write tests which show that writen code works in all scenario cases as it's expected.
 Test should express it in a natural language, that non-technical person can understand it.
-It should be close to acceptance criteria from story as it is possible.
+It should be close/similar to acceptance criteria from story as much as possible.
 To achieve that, developers use many different testing framework(i.e. Cucumber, JBehave, etc).
 On the last project I've used the JGive, which is not so popular, but it's very good for Java developers, and I would recommend it because of the following:
 * write scenarios in plane Java using fluent API
 * small and easy to learn
 * generates reports readable by business people in various formats(text, json, html)
-* open source, it's mainly developed by German company TNG, but it's open source an every one can join development
+* open source, it's mainly developed by German company TNG, but it's open source an everyone can join development
-* easy integration in JavaEE, Spring, Selenium and Android(experimental status)
+* easy integration wit JavaEE, Spring, Selenium and Android(experimental status)

 ##### Get start with JGiven
 To enable JGiven in our project we have to include just JGiven dependency: